Noéllie Iyewa GAGLO, TOGO

 “The issue of the absence or ineffectivity of legal representation of the accused is a real problem and a true violation of the right to access justice and to a fair trial.”

 The challenge: The focus of Noéllie’s project is to address the specific problems of women in prison.
-Namely, endemic overcrowding, the increasing number of detained women, the difficulties related to childbirth and child care in prison and most critically the absence of legal representation which exacerbates the problem of overcrowding are issues she will tackle.
+Namely, endemic overcrowding, the ever increasing number of detained women, the difficulties related to childbirth and child care in prison and most critically the absence of legal representation which exacerbates the problem of overcrowding.

 Project: Action for effective legal representation of accused persons in Lomé Civil Prison